Bylaws of the Association for Computing Machinery

 There shall be two classes of committees: Standing Committees shall be established by the Council and have a continuing long-term purpose.
 Ad hoc Committees may be established by the Council or the President with a short-term purpose and are to be dissolved when their duties have been performed.
 Standing or Ad hoc Committees may be established jointly with other organizations.
 All Committees shall be subject to instructions from the Executive Committee and the Council and shall make recommendations to them.

 Committee Chairs shall report administratively to the Council, to the Executive Committee, or to a Board Chair, as determined by the Executive Committee.
-Board Chairs shall report administratively to the Vice-President.
-The Vice-President shall oversee the activities of all committees and boards and shall report to the Council on the extent to which each committee and board has discharged its responsibilities.
+The Executive Committee shall oversee the activities of all committees and boards and shall report to the Council on the extent to which each committee and board has discharged its responsibilities.
 Since the areas of responsibility of some committees may overlap, it is the intention of these Bylaws that the chairs of such committees and their respective board chair communicate and cooperate with each other, in the best interests of ACM.
-The Vice-President shall insure that no important function is unfulfilled because of an idiosyncrasy of the committee structure.

 Each committee chair and board chair shall submit a written report annually to the Council, in a manner determined by the Executive Committee.
 Board reports shall incorporate the reports of the committees grouped within them.
 The chairs shall be notified by the Secretary/Treasurer as to the exact date on which the reports are due.